Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

 What Are The Best Black Mirror Episodes?

-The Netflix original movie, Black Mirror: Bandersnatch, shocked the world by releasing the first ever interactive movie where the viewers could decide the fate of the characters by choosing between different alternatives.
+The Netflix original movie, Black Mirror: Bandersnatch, shocked the world by releasing the first-ever interactive film where the viewers could decide the fate of the characters by choosing between different alternatives.
 What some fans may not know, however, is that this psychological thriller was already a popular show, boasting four seasons before finally appearing on the big screen.

 The concept of Black Mirror revolves around the misuse of technological advancements, leading to a dystopian future.
 Every episode takes a simple concept and twists the idea in a way that makes the viewers paranoid for days.
 The unique storytelling ability of the show has led to the creation of its own genre.